Tisats/ObsidianProcessorProcessorPlugin/README.md

 * **Mapping Depth:** The maximum number of levels the recursive mapping will traverse. **Warning:** Setting this to a high number (e.g., above 3) can result in very long processing times and a large number of API calls.
 It is strongly recommended to start with a depth of 2 or 3.
 * **Discovery Cache Duration:** How many days to consider a processor's data "fresh" before re-analyzing it in a recursive run.
 * **Folder Paths:** Change the default `Processors` and `Analysis Logs` folder locations.
+* **LLM Model Selection:** Choose which AI model to use for each task (verification, extraction, deduplication, etc.).
+The plugin automatically fetches available models from your RightBrain project and allows you to select the best model for each specific task.
+* **RightBrain Dashboard Access:** All the underlying AI tasks created by the plugin can be viewed, modified, and fine-tuned directly in your [RightBrain dashboard](https://app.rightbrain.ai).
+This gives you full control over the AI prompts, output formats, and task configurations if you want to customize the behaviour beyond the plugin's settings.

 ---